Policy Forum for Wales

 • progress on the Llwybr Newydd: the Wales Transport Strategy 2021

-• public transport services: priorities for improving reliability and affordability - forging an integrated system - improving access - options for rural residents - cross border services - potential impact of UK Government policy changes - rollout of the South Wales Metro and other major infrastructure projects
+• public transport services: priorities for improving reliability and affordability - forging an integrated system - improving access - options for rural residents - cross border services - potential impact of UK government policy changes - rollout of the South Wales Metro and other major infrastructure projects - growing passenger numbers

 • decarbonisation and net zero: assessing effectiveness of current measures - public messaging and behavioural change - improving accessibility of electric vehicles